 This session will provide a one-year update of the legal activity under the IDEA against the backdrop of claims under Section 504 and various other legal bases, arising from the COVID-19 pandemic.
 The IDEA legal activity includes not only hearing/review officer and court decisions but also both SEA and OCR complaint investigation decisions.
 The other legal claims extend to parent and teacher suits under the federal and state constitutions.
 The IDEA focus consists of an analysis of the frequency and outcomes of the major claims, such as the adjudicative issues of stay-put and exhaustion; the implementation and other dimensions of FAPE; and the calculation and implementation of compensatory education, including the role of the federal guidance for “compensatory services.”

-The symposium offers an overlapping, but separable two-day (June 25-26) education component for school district Section 504 coordinators and others interested or involved in the Section 504 mandate for school districts.
-The participants in the Section 504 component have the option to register for one or more of the previous days in the Symposium.
+The symposium offers an overlapping, but separable two-day (June 23-24) education component for school district Section 504 coordinators and others interested or involved in the Section 504 mandate for school districts.
+Registrants for the Section 504 component have the option to register also for one or more of the previous days in the Symposium.

 Section 504 Topics:

-- Comparing Section 504 and the ADA with the IDEA: What Are Not Only the Significant But Also the Subtle Differences?
-NEW (Dr. Perry Zirkel)
+- Systematically Comparing Section 504 and the ADA with the IDEA: What Are the Significant and Also Subtle Differences?
+(Dr. Perry Zirkel) NEW